Peer Review Policy

 5. Revision Stage

-Authors are required to address all reviewer comments and resubmit the revised manuscript for further evaluation.
+Authors must address all reviewer comments and submit a revised version for further evaluation when required.

 6. Final Decision